A Tour Inside the Iconic Campus Clock Tower

 Except for special occasions, the bells ring automatically to mark the time; the big bell sounds on the hour—one ring for each hour—and the trio of bells chimes musically each quarter hour.
 A hammer on a lever clangs upward inside the large bell; similar hammers are positioned to tap downward onto the outsides of the smaller bells.
 Once performed with a series of weights, much of the tolling is now conducted by electrified machinery.

-Each brick wall has three floor-to-ceiling openings partly covered by external metal shutters and internal screening, which let in air and let out the pealing of the bells but keep out birds and bats.
+Each brick wall has three floor-to-ceiling openings partly covered by external metal shutters and internal screening, which let in air and let out the pealing of the bells while keeping birds and bats from entering.

 In the ceiling of the fourth level, visible only by flashlight, the deep green and black pendulum of the clock swings heavily back and forth.
 One can only guess how heavy it must be, but its ticking is surprisingly soft.